 Step A).
 Usually this Europol Interpol Virus will not pop up in Safe mode with networking.
 To put the infected computer in that mode, please restart the PC and then start hitting F8 key repeatedly before Windows logs in; when come to the safe mode options screen, use arrow key to highlight Safe mode with networking and hit Enter key.
 It will go through to desktop after loading files.
 Note: it is normal that icons will look bigger in safe mode with networking.

 Step B).
 Press Ctrl+Alt+Del/ Ctrl+Shift+Esc at the same time to open the Windows Task Manager; under Process tab, scroll down to find anything related to [Europol Interpol Virus] and End processes.

 Step C).
 Go into Registry Editor to remove infected program files, .dll files and registry entries.
 To do so, press Windows+R keys to open Run box first; then type in regedit to search.
 Search through the following files and entries to delete them:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\”Shell” =

-Suggestion: Still seeing this Europol Interpol virus pop-up after restarting the computer?
+Suggestion: Still seeing this Europol Interpol virus pop-up after restarting the computer or android phone?
 Contact YooCare 24/7 Online Experts now to get further assistance on removing this nasty ransomware successfully.